 BA, MA, PhD

-Senior Tutor, Professorial Fellow and Director of Studies
+Fellow (C), Senior Tutor, Director of Studies, Tutor

 - Senior Tutor

-- Director of Studies, History and Philosophy of Science
+- Director of Studies in History and Philosophy of Science (Parts II and III)

-- Professor of History & Philosophy of Science
+- Professor of History and Philosophy of Science

 - Director and Curator of Whipple Museum of the History of Science